 If no Greeter is available for me, can I join another group?

 - Greeters are not shared among groups.
-When a Greeter is matched with you or your group, the Greeter will meet only you or your group.
+The Greeter who meets with you or your group will meet only you or your group.

 My group has more than 6 people.
 Will you make an exception for us?